-- appear to be insensitive

-- seek out time alone when overloaded by other people

-- not seek comfort from other people

-- appear to behave 'strangely' or in a way thought to be socially inappropriate
+- appear to be insensitive - seek out time alone when overloaded by other people - not seek comfort from other people - appear to behave 'strangely' or in a way thought to be socially

-- find it hard to form friendships.

 Repetitive and restrictive behaviour

 With its unwritten rules, the world can seem a very unpredictable and confusing place to autistic people.
 This is why they often prefer to have routines so that they know what is going to happen.
 They may want to travel the same way to and from school or work, wear the same clothes or eat exactly the same food for breakfast.